ehsong/ehsong.github.io/_pages/research.md

 ### Works in Progress

-Mapping the Discourse on Civil Society in China
+1. Civil Society Research in China
 - Part of the research presented at Digital Scholarship in East Asian Studies Conference, Max Planck Institute of History of Science & Berlin State Library, Berlin July 2024

-Public Opinion on Cross-Strait Tensions in South Korea (with Doyoung Lee)
+2. Public Opinion on Cross-Strait Tensions in South Korea (with Doyoung Lee)
 - Previous version presented at APSA 2024, Philadephia; Social Science Korea Studies Europe Network (SoKEN) Ca'Foscari Venice 2024; European International Studies Association (EISA) Pan-European Conference on International Studies Bologna 2025

-Succession Politics in North Korea: The Strategic Role of Personnel Management (with Jacob Reidhead)
+3. Succession Politics in North Korea: The Strategic Role of Personnel Management (with Jacob Reidhead)
 - Previous version presented at Workshop on Authoritarian Institutions, Oxford University 2024
 - Manuscript in consideration as part of special issue on authoritarian institutions

-Trends in International Political Science Research: Elite Behavior in Authoritarian Regimes
+6. Trends in International Political Science Research: Elite Behavior in Authoritarian Regimes
 - In preparation as part of Trends issue in [International Political Science Abstracts](https://journals.sagepub.com/home/IAB)